-Through negotiations, UCF will save \$23,780,400 over the life of the contract.
+Through negotiations, UCF will save \$23,780,400 over the life of the contract when compared to the next lowest proposal/the incumbent.

 There is no comparable cost differential to the current contract; UCF will receive all new buses and equipment, as well as ten (10) additional buses over the required minimum, which would offset any comparable savings in the early years of the contract.